-Genetic factors, particularly the apolipoprotein E (ApoE) gene variation, are associated with risk of Alzheimer's disease.
-Although better understanding of genetic risk factors for Alzheimer's disease may ultimately lead to effective therapies, the observed genetic associations are currently relevant largely as stratification factors in studies designed to identify additional risk factors and in clinical trials designed to test effectiveness of therapies.
+Strong evidence indicates that genetic factors, particularly the apolipoprotein E (ApoE) gene variation, are associated with risk for Alzheimer disease.
+Although better understanding of genetic risk factors for Alzheimer disease may ultimately lead to effective therapies, the observed genetic associations are currently relevant largely as stratification factors in studies designed to identify additional risk factors and in clinical trials designed to test effectiveness of therapies.

-Numerous modifiable factors have been reported to show association with risk for Alzheimer's disease across multiple studies, but the overall scientific quality of the evidence is low.
+Numerous modifiable factors have been reported to show association with risk for Alzheimer disease across multiple studies, but the overall scientific quality of the evidence is low.
 Thus additional studies on these factors may change, perhaps substantially, the magnitude or direction of the observed associations.
-Chronic diseases and conditions such as diabetes, elevated blood cholesterol level in midlife. and depression have been associated with increased risk of Alzheimer's disease.
-Several dietary and lifestyle factors and medications also have been linked to a decreased risk of Alzheimer's disease: these include adequate folic acid intake, low saturated fat consumption, high fruit and vegetable consumption, use of statins, light to moderate alcohol consumption, educational attainment, cognitive engagement, and participation in physical activities.
-Current smoking, never having been married, and having low social support are all reported to be associated with increased risk of Alzheimer's disease.
-However, the quality of evidence for the association of these factors with Alzheimer's disease is low.
+Chronic diseases and conditions, such as diabetes, elevated blood cholesterol level in midlife, and depression, have been associated with increased risk for Alzheimer disease.
+Several dietary and lifestyle factors and medications have also been linked to a decreased risk for Alzheimer disease; these include adequate folic acid intake, low saturated fat consumption, high fruit and vegetable consumption, use of statins, light to moderate alcohol consumption, educational attainment, cognitive engagement, and participation in physical activities.
+Current smoking, never having been married, and having low social support are all reported to be associated with increased risk for Alzheimer disease.
+However, the quality of evidence for the association of these factors with Alzheimer disease is low.
 No consistent associations were found for other vitamins; fatty acids; the metabolic syndrome; blood pressure; plasma homocysteine level; obesity and body mass index; antihypertensive medications; nonsteroidal anti-inflammatory drugs; gonadal steroids; or exposures to solvents, electromagnetic fields, lead, or aluminum.